-Having said that, there are situations in which the Trust may find itself holding funds for a longer term.
+The Trustees recognise that there are situations in which the Trust may find itself holding funds for a longer term.
 This might for instance arise because:

 - 1. Instability in Ethiopia means that grants cannot be sent to beneficiaries, or the situation makes it impossible to be assured that are applied for the intended purposes. - 2.
 'One-off' fund raising activities or legacies received are designated to be used to support the Trust's work on a longer-term basis.